AlexanderMS/throttle-repeat/README.md

   Defines the minimum number of milliseconds to wait since the *start* of the most recent call to `task`.
 Invoked after each iteration, with `lastResult` of each iteration returned by `task`.
 If `task` took more than the `rate` milliseconds, then next `task` is called right away.
 Next task is always executed sequentially, not earlier than until the most recent task yields.

   *Example 1*.
-For a fixed wait time, e.g., two seconds, just provide a constant value: `waitTime: () => 2000`.
+For a fixed wait time, e.g., two seconds, just provide a constant value: `rate: () => 2000`.
 This means each `task` will be called at most once in two seconds.
 If a `task` took more than two seconds, then the next `task` is called right after the most recent task yields.

   *Example 2*.
 For a variable wait time, e.g., to achieve on average at most 20 requests/s for a variable-load task:
     1. Make your task return the actual request count, so `lastResult` becomes `actualRequestCount`. (alternatively, it could be a field of the returned object).
-    2. provide a formula, e.g., `waitTime: (actualRequestCount) => 1000 * actualRequestCount / 20`
+    2. provide a formula, e.g., `rate: (actualRequestCount) => 1000 * actualRequestCount / 20`

   So, if `actualRequestCount` is 20, it will wait for one second since the start of the most recent task.
 If `actualRequestCount` is 10, it will wait only for half a second, so that, on average, the waiting time for each 20 items is one second.
 This is useful for tasks like polling a queue (with unknown number of messages) or a database (with unknown number of items) when throttling is important but always waiting for a constant amount of time is sub-optimal.